-In accordance with ISA 240 (UK) management override is a significant risk due to fraud.
+In accordance with ISA (UK) 240 management override is a significant risk.
 This risk area includes the potential for management to use their judgement to influence the financial statements as well as the potential to override the Trust's controls for specific transactions.

-We consider that in the current year there is a risk across the NHS that management may override controls to fraudulently manipulate the financial statements or accounting judgements or estimates.
-In previous years, this has been to meet or exceed control totals - however, in light of the increased funding in the current year, we have also considered the potential incentives to recognise excess liabilities in the current year.

-We have considered the overall sensitivity of judgements made in preparation of the financial statements, and note that: in the current year there are no direct financial incentives for achieving particular results; the Trust's reported an adjusted position ahead of plan by £0.058m; and senior management's remuneration is not tied to particular financial results.

-We have considered these factors and other potential sensitivities in evaluating the judgements made in the preparation of the financial statements.
-Specific areas of work are:

-• We considered the overall control environment and 'tone at the top'.
+The key judgments in the financial statements are those which we have selected to be the significant audit risks - capital expenditure, validity of accruals and valuation of the Trust's estate.
+These are inherently the areas in which management has the potential to use their judgment to influence the financial statements.
+We have considered the overall sensitivity of judgements made in preparation of the financial statements, and note that: in the current year there are no direct financial incentives for achieving particular results; the Trust's reported results were ahead of plan by £0.027m senior management's remuneration is not tied to particular financial results We have considered these factors and other potential sensitivities in evaluating the judgements made in the preparation of the financial statements.
+We considered the overall control environment and 'tone at the top'.
+We tested the design and implementation of controls in relation to journals and accounting estimates.
+We have made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.

-Journals

-- We tested the design and implementation of controls in relation to journals and accounting estimates. - We made inquiries of individuals involved in the financial reporting process about inappropriate or unusual activity relating to the processing of journal entries and other adjustments. - We used analytics tools to select journals for testing, based upon identification of items of potential audit interest.
-Our analysis covered the journal lines posted in the year.
-We conducted various tests using Spotlight analytics to highlights journals which were indicative of fraud, due to their large value or being rounded in nature etc, with journal tests being refined to our significant audit risks in the current year.
-Investigation of items selected using Spotlight did not identify indicators of management override.
-In addition, we tested the appropriateness of journals and adjustments made in the preparation of the financial statements.